dotenvx/dotenvx.github.io/blog/_posts/2024-07-01-dotenvx-pro-choosing-an-architecture.md

 ## Comparing

-Zero-knowledge is the architecture that orgs like 1Password practice.
+Zero-knowledge is the architecture that organizations like 1Password practice.

 If an attacker gains access to their servers, **your passwords are still safe**.
 They never hold your private keys - only your public keys.
 Feels warm and fuzzy. 🧸

-Managed-encryption is the architecture that software like AWS KMS practices.
+Managed-encryption is the architecture that software like [AWS KMS](https://aws.amazon.com/kms/) use.

 If an attacker gains access to AWS KMS, **you're pwned, bro** - along with a lot of other people!
 This is because Amazon ultimately holds plaintext<sup>[1](#footnote1)</sup> copies of your keys.
 Somehow this doesn't feel awful though because we trust Amazon.